-Perfect Finish and high gloss polish for paints (p.
-331)
+Perfect finish and high gloss polish for paints (p.
+328)

-Do not polish plastic parts that are matte when the vehicle is delivered as this would seriously impair the material quality.
+Do not polish parts that were matte when delivered as this would strongly impair the material quality.
 Treat the plastic parts and powder-coated parts with a mild cleaning and care product.

-Special cleaner for glossy and matte paint finishes, metal and plastic surfaces (Q p.
-331)
+Special cleaner for glossy and matte paint finishes, metal and plastic surfaces (p.
+329)

-Oil the ignition/steering lock, tank lock, and seat lock.
+Oil the ignition and steering lock, tank lock, and seat lock.

-Universal oil spray ( p.
-331)
+Universal oil spray (🕮 p.
+329)